-Where the items in an EP involve interdisciplinary research that is covered by more than one panel, the TEO nominates the panel and the subject area that best matches the majority of the of items in the ERE component.
-Where these are evenly distributed across more than one potential panel, priority should be given to the ERE Outputs in determining the best panel.
+Where the research outputs and activities in an EP involve interdisciplinary research that is covered by more than one panel, the TEO nominates the panel and the subject area that best matches the majority of the of the research outputs and activities in the EP.
 In these cases, the TEO notes the interdisciplinary nature of their EP in the Field of Research Description (see below).